 90-Day Landing Currency (61.57(a))

-To carry passengers, you need 3 takeoffs and 3 landings within the preceding 90 days in an aircraft of the same category, class, and type (if a type rating is required).
+To carry passengers, or to act as PIC of an aircraft certificated for more than one pilot flight crewmember, you need 3 takeoffs and 3 landings within the preceding 90 days in an aircraft of the same category, class, and type (if a type rating is required).
 For tailwheel aircraft, those landings must be to a full stop.

 Night Passenger Currency (61.57(b))

 To carry passengers at night, you need 3 takeoffs and 3 full-stop landings during the period from 1 hour after sunset to 1 hour before sunrise within the preceding 90 days.
-Note: the FAA defines “night” differently for currency than for logging.
-For logging purposes, night is the period from the end of evening civil twilight to the beginning of morning civil twilight.
-For currency, it’s the 1-hour-after-sunset rule.
-These are not the same timeframe.
+Do not treat a generic “night” logbook entry as enough proof by itself.
+The entry needs to show that the required full-stop landings happened inside the §61.57(b) currency window.
 For more on how night time works, see our guide on how night time is actually calculated.

 Instrument Currency (61.57(c))